 The shopping and dining are cosmopolitan while the old district of Da Koa features fine examples of surviving French colonial architecture.
-Dong Khoi, the city center, is easy to navigate and has some must-see sites including the HCMC Museum that tells the story of the city and the grand Notre Dame Cathedral.
+Dong Khoi, the city center, is easy to navigate and has some must-see sites including the HCMC Museum which tells the story of the city, the War Remnants Museum and the grand Notre Dame Cathedral.
 Just outside the city center, the Reunification Palace (formerly Independence Palace) is famous as the place where tanks from North Vietnam stopped on April 30, 1975, to officially end the Vietnam war.

 Vietnam’s lush green countryside is the site of amazing rice terraces.
 The mountainous area of Sapa has the most dramatic ones.
 Sapa is located in the northwest region of the country where there is an abundance of vegetation.
 The perfectly preserved geometric formations have been cultivated over hundreds of years.
 Together with a backdrop of towering peaks, the effect is stunningly picturesque.

-Thanks to the short and easy trip from Sapa from Hanoi and a train that takes you there, the area is popular with tourists and one of the things that makes Vietnam famous!
+Thanks to the short and easy trip from Sapa from Hanoi and a train that takes you there, the area is popular with tourists and one of the things that make Vietnam famous!

-Hoi An is another popular UNESCO World Heritage Site in Vietnam.
+Hoi An is another popular UNESCO World Heritage Site in central Vietnam, that definitely helped make Vietnam famous.
 The relatively small city is sometimes called the “Venice of Vietnam” because of its romantic atmosphere and idyllic beauty.
 Travelers to the country should not miss this place along the Thu Bon River lit up at night with colorful lanterns.
 Fortunately, it’s not in a remote part of Vietnam and is easy to get to from Da Nang.
 Hoi An is heavily visited for its history as well as its beauty.
 Some of the features you’ll see are the result of an eclectic mix of different Vietnamese cultures.
 For example, the canal setting so reminiscent of Venice is due to the former rulers of the French colonial regime.

 Vietnam’s beaches are just as gorgeous as the more crowded one of Cambodia and Thailand with white sand and striking vistas.
 Nha Trang and Mui Ne are the best-known ones.
 Mui Ne is a quaint former fishing town turned beach resort and features unique red sand dunes.
 Nha Trang has diving spots and off-shore islands.
 For more seclusion, visit the quieter ones like Phu Quoc and Con Doa.
 As more and more people discover these beaches, they are destined to become as crowded as other Southeast Asian beaches.